yoyoidea/GoProjects/channel/README.md

 3. If the case statement outside of default has not passed the evaluation, then execute the statement in default;

-4. If there is no default, the code block will be blocked, and there is a case to pass the evaluation; otherwise it will block
+4. If there is no default, the code block will be blocked, and there is a case to pass the evaluation; otherwise it will block.

+Always remember: Don't communicate by sharing memory, share memory by communicating.